Porges/ways-to-play/old_root/errors-in-sources.md

 ### [@Bell]

-* Page 92: Claims that @Hyde states that “Luk tsut K’i” was played in the time of Confucius.
+* Page 92: Claims that @Hyde2 states that “Luk tsut K’i” was played in the time of Confucius.
 However, Hyde does not mention this game—he discusses “Che Lo”.